Aaron Parkinson 1855 Illinois - 1895 Kansas

 Aaron Dies Young

-He was buried on June 15th in Maize cemetery northwest of Maize.
+He was buried on June 15th in Maize Park Cemetery northwest of Maize [Sec 6, Row 6, Grave 12].

 His last illness, though severe, was of short duration and borne with christian resignation.
 He did not fear death, stating on his deathbed "That to die would be gain."
 But his greatest desire for health and life was for the sake of his family, to whom he was attached.
 The bereaved family have the sympathy of the entire community.
 He was a kind and loving husband and father as well as a good citizen and neighbor and will be greatly missed.